RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 <!-- Prototyping -->
 <img  src="./readme/title3.svg"  id="prototyping"/>

-> We have designed our projects to webscrape, through an ETL project and including it in a PowerBI Sample Dashboard,
+> We have designed our projects to webscrape, through an ETL project and including it in a PowerBI Sample Dashboard